srobotta/moodle-database-presets/README.md

 ### [Doodle like selections](doodle)

-This preset is intented to find a possible common date or other item from a list of choices.
+Find a possible common date or other item from a list of choices.
 The options are listed with checkboxes and the user select all suitable or preferred options.
 On the result page, the list of choices with the collected votes is displayed.<br/>
 Download link: